Skip to main content

 Important Disclosure The views and opinions expressed in this article are those of the author and reflect his personal perspective as of the date of publication, informed by professional experience, ongoing market observations, and qualitative assessments developed over time.
 This commentary is not intended to be, and should not be construed as, investment advice, a forecast, or a prediction of future performance.
 The observations shared do not rely on or present specific statistical analyses.
 Actual market conditions, outcomes, and performance may differ materially.
 Past experience is not indicative of future results.

 From a personal experience standpoint, this has been the fourth downcycle of my career, and certainly both unique and challenging in its own way.
-In my view, the very historic upswing of investment, fundraising, and transactions 2021-22, was then dramatically disrupted by the rapid and sudden rise in interest rates in 2023.
-While there certainly are the key quantitative metrics that provide requisite milestones (clarity of valuations and traction on new transactions, for example), my personal gauge is my own feel for where the market is in the four stages of grief (denial, anger, depression, and acceptance).
+The very historic upswing of investment, fundraising, and transactions 2021-22, was then dramatically disrupted by the rapid and sudden rise in interest rates in 2023.
+While there certainly are the key quantitative metrics that provide requisite milestones of if we have recognized reality (clarity of valuations and traction on new transactions, for example), my personal gauge is my own feel for where the market is in regard to the four stages of grief (denial, anger, depression, and acceptance).
 I believe by and large that we have mostly achieved the acceptance stage – so now forward into the new cycle.

 "This “K-shaped” dynamic, as I see it, has meaningful implications for real estate demand, especially across housing, retail, and service-oriented property types."

 From a macroeconomic standpoint, my read of the U.S. economy suggests continued resilience.
 Economic activity seems to have remained positive, supported by consumer spending and generally healthy corporate balance sheets.
+(Please note – the progression and impacts of the Iran war are material caveats).
 At the same time, job growth appears to have moderated relative to prior years, and the benefits of economic expansion have not been evenly distributed.
 Higher-income households, in particular, seem to remain on relatively solid footing, while affordability pressures persist across other segments of the population.
 This “K-shaped” dynamic, as I see it, has meaningful implications for real estate demand, especially across housing, retail, and service-oriented property types.

 Interest rates remain a dominant influence on real estate markets.
-Based on what I am seeing, short-term rates have eased from prior highs, longer-term benchmark rates have remained relatively stable.
+Short-term rates have eased from prior highs, and longer-term benchmark rates (10-year UST) have remained relatively stable in the low to mid-fours.
 For real estate investors like us, these longer-term rates tend to matter more than short-term rates.
 They underpin valuation assumptions, capital structures, and underwriting discipline.
-Based on my conversations with lenders, investors, and deal counterparties, expectations around rates and pricing appear more grounded today than in prior periods.
+Based on my conversations with lenders, investors, and deal counterparties, expectations around rates and pricing appear more grounded today than in prior periods which again relied on low and lower rates.

-From a valuation perspective, in my opinion it appears that the most acute phase of price correction is largely behind us in certain markets we track.
+From a valuation perspective, in my opinion it appears that the most acute phase of price correction is largely behind us.
 Broadly speaking and based on the deals we review and the markets we track, real estate values seem to have reached a low point in early 2024, with modest and uneven recovery since then across property types and geographies.

 This backdrop has led us at Realberry to view the current environment as potentially one of the more compelling entry points in recent years for certain strategies and asset types.
 That said, I believe it is important to distinguish between opportunity and absolute value.
 On a relative basis, real estate does not necessarily appear “cheap” when measured against certain historical benchmarks.
 Instead, the opportunity I see today lies in clearer pricing, improved income visibility, and the ability to focus on assets where prospective returns are supported by operations and fundamentals rather than shifts in interest rates or valuation multiples.